Skip to main content

 When one is enough

-PAM alone is enough if database access is rare (a few queries a week, mostly DBAs), the schema is stable, auditors accept session recordings as evidence, and the database surface is low-risk (read-only analytics, no PII).
+PAM alone is enough if database access is rare (a few queries a week, mostly by DBAs), the schema is stable, auditors accept session recordings as evidence, and the database surface is low-risk (read-only analytics, no PII).
 Most companies under 20 engineers fit this profile.

 PAM vendor landscape